SgtFlame/articles/make/aethos/linux-distro.md

 # Notes on making a Linux Distro

+These notes are the precursor to (and subsequently deprecated by) [AethOS build / dist](https://github.com/aethosio/aethos-build-dist) project.
+If you want to make  your own Linux Distro, you can follow along these steps (although they're not 100% complete and lacking in some details), or you can use ABD as a template, which is actually quite a lot easier.

 In addition to the links I've provided here, [Linux from Scratch](http://www.linuxfromscratch.org/index.html) is also a great resource for creating your own system.
 LFS focuses on building everything from source, which is a great way to do it.
 My instructions don't build everything from scratch.

+## System Requirements

+Although your target system where you will be installing your new distro can be whatever you need (by customizing what is part of the distro), the build machine needs a minimum of 4GB of RAM and 32GB of hard disk space.
+If you have less than 16 GB of RAM then you need a minimum of 16 GB of swap space. (this is a LLVM / Clang requirement; if you stick with only GCC then you can get away with less).

 ## Tools